Principal Deputy Administrator

 U.S. Department of Health and Human Services

-Diana Espinosa is the Deputy Administrator of the Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services (HHS).
-She has been in this role since March 2015.
+Diana Espinosa is the Principal Deputy Administrator of the Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services (HHS).

 Working in partnership with states and numerous national and local organizations, HRSA uses its $11.7 billion annual budget to improve health outcomes and address health disparities through access to quality services, a skilled health workforce, and innovative, high-value programs.